-DUE TO THE COVID-19 RESTRICTIONS, THE LURA YOGA TREK IS NOW POSTPONED TO NOVEMBER 2021.
+DUE TO THE COVID-19 RESTRICTIONS, THE LURA YOGA TREK IS NOW POSTPONED.
 PLEASE FILL IN THE INFORMATION FORM AT THE BOTTOM OF THIS PAGE TO REGISTER YOUR INTEREST AND JOIN THE FOUR MEMBERS ALREADY BOOKED!
 NOTE: THIS THIS A LGTBQIA FRIENDLY TREK!

 NEXT TREK: YOGA AND COMMUNITY TREK, NOVEMBER 2021.Here is the link to the information

 April 8 – 19 in 2019 was a great success!
 Next yoga trek will be in October 2020.
 Register your interest below!